djkormo/STM32CubeF0Blinking/README.md

 # STM32CubeF0Blinking
 First try of using DAC i ADC  for FM synthesis Cortex M0, Hal Library

-First try to use DAC with TIM6 as source trigger to produre sumn of three sine waves for audio applications.
+First try to use DAC with TIM6 as source trigger to produre sum of three sine waves for audio applications.

 Sine wave wille be generating using DDS algorythm http://lancasterhunt.co.uk/direct-digital-synthesis-dds-for-idiots-like-me/